phma/SDLH.jl/README.md

 - Anyone in possession of a public key and a hash collision other than prepending null bytes can produce more hash collisions and factor the modulus.

 - It's much slower than the hash functions that split a message in blocks and feed them to a compression function.

+This is a response to a challenge by Ralf Senderek, who previously implemented SDLH in Python.